ztrhgf/Powershell_CICD_repository/README.md

 - warn about deleted function (in case, the function is used elsewhere)
 - warn about changed variable value from module Variables (in case, the variable is used elsewhere)
 - warn about deleted variable from module Variables (in case, the variable is used elsewhere)
-- that format of $customConfig is right
-- that format of $modulesConfig is right
 - ...

 # How distribution of content works
 - after successful commit, content is automatically:
-  - pushed to GIT repository (post-commit GIT hook)
+  - pushed to GIT repository
+    - by post-commit GIT hook (post-commit.ps1)
-  - pulled to local server, processed and distributed to DFS share (repo_sync.ps1)
+  - pulled to local server, processed and distributed to DFS share
-    - being regularly run every X minutes by manually created scheduled task
+    - by repo_sync.ps1 which is regularly run every 15 minutes by scheduled task
-  - from DFS share the content is downloaded to clients in your Active Directory (PS_env_set_up.ps1)
+  - from DFS share the content is being downloaded by clients in your Active Directory
-    - being regularly run on client every X minutes by automatically created scheduled task (created via GPO PS_env_set_up)
+    - by PS_env_set_up.ps1 which is regularly run on client every 30 minutes by automatically created scheduled task (created via GPO PS_env_set_up)

 # Changelog